prometheus/jmx_exporter/docs/content/1.1.0/java-agent/_index.md

 weight: 1
 ---

-The JMX Exporter Java agent jar provides access to JMX metrics running as a Java agent within your application.
+The JMX Exporter Java agent runs as a Java agent within your application and collects JMX MBean values.

 **Use of the JMX Exporter Java agent is strongly encouraged due to the complex application RMI configuration required when running the Standalone JMX Exporter.**